From the John Cage Notations Collection

 In the early 1970s, Northwestern University Libraries acquired the manuscripts Cage amassed, known collectively at the Notations Collection.
 Of the many unique materials in the collection, the Beatles manuscripts are exceptionally valuable and unusual.
 Northwestern, along with the British Library, is one of just two libraries worldwide that hold handwritten Beatles lyrics.

 Due to their value, the original manuscripts are only exhibited occasionally.
-High-resolution facsimiles are on permanent exhibit in Deering Library and can be viewed anytime the Music Listening Center and Lab is open.
+High-resolution facsimiles are on permanent exhibit in Deering Library and can be viewed in Deering 208 any time the Library is open.
 Copyright restrictions prevent Northwestern from making full images of the manuscripts available online.

 For more information, see Hunter Davies’ book, The Beatles Lyrics: The Stories Behind the Music (2014), which includes images of and commentary on Northwestern’s Beatles manuscripts, plus many others.